 09.00 UTC till approximately 14.30 UTC

-GB3OA will be handed over to the Southport RAYNET Emergency Service for training of operators during the Mad Dog Run event.
+GB3OA was handed over to the Southport RAYNET Emergency Service for training of operators during the Mad Dog Run event.

 This event is not where dogs run their owners but the name comes from the nickname of a now deceased Southport runner.
-The route is from Stanley School in Marshside, along the coast road, around the Marine Lake and return.
-There will be five RAYNET operating positions.
+The route was from Stanley School in Marshside, along the coast road, around the Marine Lake and return.
+There were five RAYNET operating positions.

-The use of GB3OA on this occasion will be to not only provide communications over the area used, but also to test its suitability for future events and emergency situations, gaining knowledge of any problems or downfalls.
+The use of GB3OA on this occasion not only provided communications over the area used, but also tested its suitability for future events and emergency situations, gaining knowledge of any problems or downfalls.

 Sunday 31st August 2014